syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

     public MainPage()
     {
         InitializeComponent();
-        //Perform selection using selected index
+        //Perform selection using the selected index
         this.dataGrid.SelectedIndex = 3;

-        //Perform selection using selected row
+        //Perform selection using the selected row
         this.dataGrid.SelectedRow = new ViewModel().OrderInfoCollection[3];
     }
 }